survivejs/react-book/manuscript/04_implementing_notes.md

 export default Note;
 ```

-Some libraries such as `react-dnd` rely on static methods to provide transition hooks.
+Some libraries, such as `react-dnd`, rely on static methods to provide transition hooks.
 They allow you to control what happens when a component is shown or hidden.
 By definition statics are available through the class itself.

 Both class and `React.createClass` based components allow you to document the interface of your component using `propTypes`.
 To dig deeper, read the *Typing with React* chapter.